Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

 \subsection{GRB 020903}

-GRB\,020903 was a very soft X-ray flash (XRF) \citep{Sakamoto04} and belongs to the class of low-luminosity GRBs with an E$_{iso}$ of 1.1$\times$10$^{49}$ ergs.
-The afterglow showed an initial rise during the first few hours \citep{Bersier06} but there is very little follow-up of the optical afterglow while the radio afterglow resembles other, regular, GRB afterglows in brightness and temporal behavior \citep{Soderberg04}. \cite{Soderberg05} and \cite{Bersier06} detected a SN at late times with spectra similar to SN1998bw but 0.5--0.6\,mag fainter.
-The host is in irregular galaxy at $z=0.251$ with either several SF regions or an interacting system as can be seen in HST images of the host \citep{Fruchter06, Svensson10}.
-The galaxy is small with r$_{80}$ of 1.43\,kpc and has a stellar mass of log M*\,=\,8.69\,M$_\odot$ and a SFR of 1.7 M$_\odot$ yr$^{-1}$ \citep{Svensson10, Levesque10a}. \cite{Han10} found a tentative detection of Wolf-Rayet features in this galaxy, indicating a large population of potential GRB progenitors. \cite{Levesque10a} also found a high ionization parameter for this galaxy indicative of a hard radiation field, which is not surprising given the presence of WR stars.
+The host at $z=0.251$ is an irregular galaxy with either several SF regions or an interacting system as can be seen in HST images of the host \citep{Fruchter06, Svensson10} (see the contours in Fig. \ref{Fig:sample}).
+The galaxy is small with r$_{80}$ of 1.43\,kpc, has a stellar mass of log M*\,=\,8.87\,M$_\odot$ and a SFR of 1.7 M$_\odot$ yr$^{-1}$ \citep{Svensson10, Levesque10a}. \cite{Han10} found a tentative detection of Wolf-Rayet (WR) features in this galaxy. \cite{Levesque10a} also found a high ionization parameter for this galaxy indicative of a hard radiation field, which is not surprising given the presence of WR stars.